 My most recent work uses the procedural rhetoric of videogames to sardonically comment on the slag heap that is 21st century America.
 There’s my RPG character generator 10 Lost Boys.
 My workplace horror game about content moderation.
+The pandemic-themed Infinite Catalog of Crushed Dreams.
 And Babyface, my southern gothic take on 2020.

-My most recent book project is 10 PRINT CHR$(205.5+RND(1)); : GOTO 10, a collaboratively written exploration of creative computing and the Commodore 64, which was published by MIT Press in November 2012.
+A few years ago I co-authored 10 PRINT CHR$(205.5+RND(1)); : GOTO 10, a collaboratively written exploration of creative computing and the Commodore 64, published by MIT Press.

 Between 2010 and 2014 I was a regular contributor to ProfHacker, a feature at the Chronicle for Higher Education that focuses on pedagogy and scholarly productivity.
 From 2010 to 2012 I wrote for Play the Past, a collaboratively edited scholarly blog that explores the intersection of cultural heritage and games.